kudobuilder/kudo.dev/content/blog/blog-2020-02-07-kudo-terraform-provider-1.md

 #### Operator Installation

-Installing each `Operator` requires the defintiion of a `kudo_operator` resource specifying the name of the Operator.
+Installing each `Operator` requires the definition of a `kudo_operator` resource specifying the name of the Operator.
 Other configurations are available for specifying a specific `operator_version` or `repo` to install from.
 Installing our Kafka and Zookeeper Operators requires the addition of these two resources in `main.tf`

 ```hcl
 // Installs the most recent Zookeeper Operator